vigji/mootlib/README.md

 ## Environment Setup

 ### Required Environment Variables

 The library requires several environment variables to function:

-- `MOOTLIB_ENCRYPTION_KEY`: Required for decrypting market data
+- `MOOTLIB_ENCRYPTION_KEY`: Required for decrypting market data.
+You have to create your own using the `Fernet.generate_key()` function from `cryptography.fernet`.
-- `DEEPINFRA_TOKEN`: Required for computing embeddings
+- `DEEPINFRA_TOKEN`: Required for computing embeddings.
+You can get it by going to [https://deepinfra.com/](https://deepinfra.com/) and creating an account.
-- `GJO_EMAIL` and `GJO_PASSWORD`: Optional, for Good Judgment Open access
+- `GJO_EMAIL` and `GJO_PASSWORD`: Optional, for Good Judgment Open access.
+You can get it by going to [https://goodjudgment.io/](https://goodjudgment.io/) and creating an account.

-You can set these up in two ways:
+Once you have all your keys, you can set them up in two ways:

 #### 1. Using a .env file (recommended for local development)